 Not only is it bigger, for the first time in more than half a century it can fit hundreds of surfboards in the basement (rather than spilling out the front door).
-Something that might seem trivial to you and me, but isn’t to be sniffed at considering the cluttered mess these boards can create at a beachside location.
+Something that might seem trivial, but isn’t to be sniffed at considering the cluttered mess these boards can create at a beachside location.

 Taking over 15 years from conception to completion and 13 months of actual construction (March to December 2017), Architect’s Arkfield made sure it was functional as well as modern.